leocomelli/asl/README.md

 ASL retrieves and caches an AWS SSO access token to exchange for AWS credentials, when the cached access token expires, a new login is requested.
 Using a valid access token, the ASL lists all AWS accounts assigned to the user and then get the roles for each one.
 After that, the STS short-term credentials are stored in AWS credential file.

-Note: ASL override all content of AWS credential file (`$HOME/.aws/credentials`).
-If you need to preserve the current contet, use the `--backup` flag to back up.

 ## Prerequisites

 * [AWS Command Line Interface](https://aws.amazon.com/cli/)